ROVI-org/battery-data-toolkit/docs/schemas.rst

 The metadata we employ in ``batdata`` follows the style of the JSON or XML data structures which are ubiquitous in scientific computation and data infrastructure.
+Each record is composed of a single document that has a hierarchical set of fields which can correspond to single values or collections of values.

 We recommend creating the metadata for a battery through the Python interface.
 Start by creating a ``BatteryMetadata`` object.
 There are no required fields, but you should always give your data a name.